RAKIBURRAHMAN007/Scholar-360-client-side/README.md

 - **Homepage Design:** Welcoming design with a search bar and featured scholarships.
 - **Scholarship Search:** Filter and search scholarships by criteria like eligibility, country, and price range.
 - **User Roles:**
-  - **User:** Search and apply for scholarships, view application status, and leave feedback.
+  - **User:** Search and apply for scholarships, view application status, and .
-  - **Admin:** Manage scholarships, users, and moderators, and oversee user roles and permissions.
+  - **Admin:** Manage scholarships, users, and moderators, and oversee user roles and permissions,leave feedback.
   - **Moderator:** Review scholarship applications, provide feedback, and moderate content.
-- **Scholarship Details Page:** Displays detailed information about scholarships, including eligibility, application process, and deadlines.
+- **Scholarship Details Page:** Displays detailed information about scholarships, application process, and deadlines.
 - **Dashboard:**
-  - **User Dashboard:** Shows applied scholarships, application status, and history.
+  - **User Dashboard:** Shows applied scholarships,manag  applied scholarships, application status, and history.
   - **Admin Dashboard:** Tools to manage users, scholarships, reviews, and feedback.
   - **Moderator Dashboard:** Tools to review and approve scholarship applications.
 - **Review System:** Users can leave reviews about scholarships.